The ‘Apapacho’: A Caress from the Soul to Create Emotional Intimacy

 An apapacho is more than a hug.
-It’s a complex emotional connection, a type of contact that’s more than just a hug.
+It’s a complex emotional connection.

 The emotional openness we’re talking about cannot be achieved with just anyone because it takes time, effort and the desire to listen, feel, embrace and caress with the soul.

-In this sense, it’s not surprising that it’s often said that a good apapacho starts with oneself.
+In this sense, it’s not surprising that a good apapacho starts with oneself.
 Listening, connecting and understanding our emotional baggage requires self reflection of our fears, conflicts, insecurities, achievements and wisdom.

-Only when we can see and feel the “armor we wear” can we truly bare this part of ourselves and only when the time is right.
+Only when we can see and feel the “armor we wear” can we truly bare this part of ourselves.
+This only happens when the time is right.

-Self-awareness of our emotional vulnerabilities won’t make them go away, but having a deeper connection with them means that each time they surface in our lives, we can identify them and act on them, keeping them from ruining our emotional connections.
+Self-awareness of our emotional vulnerabilities won’t make them go away.
+But having a deeper connection with them means that each time they surface in our lives, we can identify and act on them.
+This will keep them from ruining our emotional connections.